 Set Up Code Intelligence

 Code Intelligence (MCI) builds a semantic map of your codebase — every function, class, and route, who calls them, and what breaks if you change them.
-Once indexed, Huginn, Heimdall, Thor, and your own agents can search code by meaning rather than text pattern.
+Once indexed, Lyra, Vega, Sirius, and your own agents can search code by meaning rather than text pattern.

 Expected time: 10 minutes for setup.
 First index takes 1–5 minutes depending on repo size.
 All subsequent updates are incremental and finish in seconds.